smartoctopus/smartoctopus/README.md

 - 👋 Hi, I’m @smartoctopus
 - 👀 I’m interested in Programming Languages
 - 🌱 I’m currently learning the full C programming language
-- 📫 How to reach me: cppisbad on reddit

 <!---
 smartoctopus/smartoctopus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.